Sparkleloyalty/Sparkle-Token/README.md

 Popular digital assets such as Bitcoin (BTC) and Ether (ETH) are too volatile to be used as everyday currency for businesses.
 The value of a bitcoin often experiences large fluctuations, rising or falling by as much as 5% in a single day.
 SPARKLE realizes the importance of removing the current volatility faced with Bitcoin, effectively allowing the business to receive tokens equivalent to USD based on the services offered.

+### Sparkle Token Utility:
+Sparkle Token is an ERC-20 token built using the time-tested Ethereum blockchain.
+It has been created to be used as a method of transacting value peer-to-peer and to reward customer loyalty within the Sparkle ecosystem.

+## *Utilizing Sparkle’s Hybrid Cloud, Sparkle Token on the public network can transact at the speed of Ethereum’s blockchain.
+(15–20 transactions per second)*

+### SparkleGOLD Utility:
+Sparkle Tokens can be exchanged at any time for SparkleGOLD, which is a stable cryptocurrency pegged to the US Dollar.
+Automotive Services will be able to use SparkleGOLD to avoid market volatility that other cryptocurrencies are susceptible to.
+(BTC, ETH, Sparkle Token, etc.) The conversion rate of Sparkle Token/SparkleGOLD will fluctuate with the market, but the market price of SparkleGOLD will stay pegged to $1 USD, using methods similar to other stable coins in the crypto market.
+(USDT/USDC/PAX, etc.) SparkleGOLD is backed by a monitored Canadian treasury held with TD Canada Trust which ensures the exact 1:1 ratio is honored when redeemed for in-app purchases or withdrawals.

+## *Utilizing Sparkle’s Hybrid Cloud, SparkleGOLD on a private network can mirror the transaction speed of Visa.
+(24,000 transactions per second)*

 ### Token Information
 * Token name: SPARKLE
 * Token Symbol: SPRKL